-The movement toward skills-based hiring aims to improve on outdated hiring practices that not only fail to predict success on the job but also exclude some candidates due to unintentional bias.
+The movement toward skills-based hiring aims to improve outdated practices that often fail to predict success on the job and exclude some candidates due to unintentional bias.
 Advocates of AI-powered recruiting technologies claim they can help make hiring fairer and faster.
 On the surface, the potential for artificial intelligence to help fix what’s broken in hiring sounds promising.
 But can it really solve our decades-old hiring problems?
 Let’s dig into the research.

 The Evolution of AI in Hiring

 Early use of AI primarily included automating repetitive or rote tasks—productivity boosters for recruiters and hiring managers.
 Think chatbots sending automatic replies to candidates for scheduling or software that scans resumes for keywords and phrases to identify qualified candidates.

 Today, AI is doing much more.
 According to a 2022 SHRM survey, “Nearly 1 in 4 organizations use automation and/or AI to support HR-related activities,” including (in order of prevalence) communicating with candidates, screening resumes, automating candidate searches, creating job descriptions and targeting postings to certain groups, selecting candidates for interviews, administering and scoring skills tests, and administering automated interviews.

 AI is moving into human decision-making territory.
 And that’s where things get complicated.

 Depending on where you find your news, AI has the potential to either reduce or amplify bias in hiring.
 But it’s more of a “both/and” situation.